 Almost every animal on Earth seems to have small, hard and white structures in their mouths called teeth.
 We can divide teeth into 2 parts – the crown and the root.
 The crown is the part of the tooth that we can see.
 The root is the part which is planted into the jawbone.
-Teeth have 3 layers: the enamel, dentine and pulp.
+Teeth have 3 layers: enamel, dentine, and pulp.
 The enamel is the hard, protective outer layer covering the crown.
 The dentine covers the nerves of the tooth.
 The pulp is the soft middle of the tooth containing the blood vessels and nerves.

 WHY DO ANIMALS HAVE TEETH?

 The main function of teeth is to help animals chew their food regardless of their diet.
 In general, meat-eating animals (carnivores) use their teeth to rip through flesh and bone.
 On the other hand, plant-eating animals (herbivores) use their teeth to grind tough vegetation.
-This means the shape and size of an animal’s teeth varies depending on the food they eat.
+This means the shape and size of an animal’s teeth vary depending on the food they eat.
 As humans eat both animals and plants, we have a combination of different types of teeth.

 WHAT ARE THE TYPES OF HUMAN TEETH?